 Level 3: more than two years of yoga experience.

-Gentle Yoga class is a series of pleasant, mild movements to culitvate flexibilty and strength.
+Gentle Yoga class is a series of pleasant, mild movements to cultivate flexibility and strength.
 Postures are primarily performed reclined or seated, and frequently incorporate the use of props.
 A wonderful option for beginning students, those recovering from illness or surgery, and people with physical limitations or disabilities.

-The traditional use of the term Hatha Yoga refers to the practice of physical postures (asana) and breath control (pranayama) by the medeival yogis of India.
+Hatha Yoga The traditional use of the term Hatha Yoga refers to the practice of physical postures (asana) and breath control (pranayama) by the medieval yogis of India.
 The term has popularly come to be used to refer to a physical yoga practice that doesn't belong to any one stylistic school.

-Sound Sadhana: Yoga Chant. the Sound Sadhana (sadhana, sanskrit for spiritual practice) explores the many ways sound and chant are used within the yoga tradition, from ecstatic kirtan to vedic chanting, mantric meditation, tantric bija mantras, naada yoga, Indian classical music, sanskrit pronunciation and meaning, and more.
-Each class is different.
+Sunday Chant.
+The Sound Sadhana (sadhana, sanskrit for spiritual practice) explores the many ways sound and chant are used within the yoga tradition, from ecstatic kirtan to vedic chanting, mantric meditation, tantric bija mantras, naada yoga, Indian classical music, sanskrit pronunciation and meaning, and more.
+Presented in 6-10 week series, each with a different theme.
 Come get a taste of the transformative effects of these ancient practices for yourself.
 Everyone welcome, no experience required.
+Read more...

 Vinyasa (Flow Yoga) refers to a flowing, dynamic sequence of yoga poses linked through conscious awareness of the breath.
 Vinyasa practice cultivates physical vitality and bodily awareness through a rhythmic, dynamic practice.
 There are several styles of vinyasa yoga, including Pattachi Jois' Ashtanga Yoga and T.K.V.
 Deskichar's Viniyoga.